Hosseinzlf/testdata/readme.txt

 This is a code for clssification of 4 classes disease for tomatos.
+This file can be used for any classification code.